-Getting Started with VBA
+Getting Started With VBA

 1. Horrible Variable Names

 Now that you’re in the code window, it’s time to start writing VBA code.
 The first important step in most programs, whether it’s in VBA or any other language, is defining your variables.
+Not properly naming variables is one of the most common programming mistakes that new developers make.

 - Make them as short as possible.